Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 ## Test the Finished Disc

-Before applying a label, test the disc in your Blu-ray player.
+Before applying a label, test the disc in your Blu-ray player (PS5 for me).

 Verify: